Surabaya to Qingdao By Air freight, Container ship or Road

 More about shipping cargo and freight from Surabaya to Qingdao by Air, Ocean and Road

-Scheduled flights between Juanda International Airport (SUB) and Qingdao Jiaodong International Airport (TAO) depart every 1-2 days.
-These flights are serviced by China Southern Airlines, Cathay Pacific and Scoot and the typical transit time is around 14h 7m.
+Scheduled flights between Juanda International Airport (SUB) and Qingdao Jiaodong International Airport (TAO) depart 2-4 times a week.
+These flights are serviced by Xiamen Air, China Southern Airlines, Cathay Pacific and Scoot and the typical transit time is around 14hrs.

 No, it doesn't look like there are dedicated Cargo planes flying between Surabaya and Qingdao.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.